coro121/documentation-samples/documentation-workflow.md

 ![Documentation workflow](<https://github.com/coro121/documentation-samples/blob/main/assets/docs-workflow.JPG alt="documentation ticket requests">)

 As a result, I worked with product operations to implement a new template in Jira.
-The form within the Jira issue requested justification for the request, definition of done, and links to any resources.
+Now, the issues requested justification for the request, definition of done, and links to any resources.
 The extra description fields helped triage tickets and improve the overall metrics.